+It’s important to keep an eye on your credit scores.
 You can verify your personal and business credit scores for free with Nav.
-They also offer access to monitoring and fraud protection for a low monthly fee.
+It also offers access to monitoring and fraud protection for a low monthly fee.
 Get your free credit score today.

 Financial Stress Score

 (0 - 100)

 Business Credit Risk Score

 Although there are eight total scores, the four most commonly used scores are D&B’s PAYDEX score, Experian’s Intelliscore, Equifax’s Business Payment Index, and FICO’s LiquidCredit score.
 Typically, you will have more than one credit score if any vendors or suppliers have reported your payment information.

 1. Dun & Bradstreet Credit Score for Businesses

 Dun & Bradstreet (D&B) is the most commonly used business credit score.
 D&B collects public business and industry information, payment history, and financial performance information to generate three individual credit scores for businesses.
 These three scores measure a company’s ability to pay its past and future debts as well as measure its overall financial solvency.